dwightjack/grunt-email-boilerplate/README.md

 **`dev` Tasks**

-This tasks runs a watch trigger for changes to the `scss` folder and starts a static HTTP server at `http://localhost:8000` pointing to the `src` folder.
+This tasks runs a watch trigger for changes to sources inside the `src` folder and starts a static HTTP server at `http://localhost:8000` pointing to the `tmp` folder where processed resources are store.

+NOTE: This tasks doesn't apply any style inlining.

 **`dist` Tasks**

 This tasks creates a build from your sources.
-It creates a folder named `dist{YYYYMMDD}` next to `src`, then compiles your SCSSes and inlines the resulting stylesheet in the HTML source through Premailer.
+It creates a folder named `dist` next to `src`, then compiles your SCSSes and inlines the resulting stylesheet in the HTML source through Premailer.
 By default, Premailer outputs a text version too.

 Images are optimized with jpegtran and OptiPNG.

 **`send` Tasks** (was `test` before v0.2.3)

-Extends `dev` and `dist` tasks by sending the compiled email to any configured recipient.
-In order to use this task you have to provide a target environment by running either `send:dev` or `send:dist`.
+Extends `dev` by sending the compiled email to any configured recipient.
-To customize email transports and recipients refer to the `send` tasks in `Gruntfile.js`.

 ###Tasks Customization